BuildOnViction/docs/docs/faq/general.md

 #### What is total supply and circulating supply of TOMO?

-TOMO token supply is fixed at 100,000,000 TomoChain in total.
-The current circulating supply is 55,000,000
+TOMO total token supply is fixed at 100,000,000 TOMO.
+The current circulating supply is 55,000,000 TOMO

 ---